-28 mince recipes plus what to do with their leftovers!
+28 Mince Recipes plus what to do with Their Leftovers!

 Mince is a staple in many households as it is generally cheap and versatile.
 It can get a little boring having the same thing over and over again though.

-What to do with spaghetti bolognese leftovers
+What to do with Spaghetti Bolognese Leftovers

 Bolognese can be turned into a pie, minestrone soup, risotto, a pasta bake or used on pizza.
 How you use it and what you put it in is up to you!

 If you don’t want to experiment too much grab a jar of any type of sauce when it’s half price at the supermarket and add it to the meatballs.

 To make meatballs, I usually use 500g mince, add a finely diced onion, grate in any veggies I want to use, an egg and almond meal or gluten free flour (you can use regular flour or breadcrumbs) to combine it all then I add seasonings.

-What to do with leftover meatballs
+What to do with Leftover Meatballs

-3.)
-Hamburgers 4 ways!
+3. Hamburgers 4 Ways!

 They can be served on buns as proper hamburgers or with chips and a side of vegetables.

 – Carrot rissoles: 500g mince, 1 grated carrot, 1 finely diced onion, 1 teaspoon of crushed garlic, 1 egg.
 Mix together to combine well.
-Shape into patties and fry in oil for 5 to 10 minutes either side.
+Shape into patties and fry in oil for 5 to 10 minutes on either side.

 – Cheesy rissoles: use any rissole or burger recipe you like.
 Once you have fried one side and flip it to fry the other, sprinkle cheese on it to melt straight onto the patty then serve once cooked.

 – Italian rissoles: add Italian herbs to your burger mix.